UPACM/algolympics-site/src/2023/data/mechanics.md

 # Online Elimination Round

-Prior to the event, an Online Elimination Round will be held online on Codeforces.
-The Online Elimination Round will consist of at least ten (10) problems and will be open from February 18, 2022 at **8:00 PM** to February 28, 2022 at **8:00 PM** with the expectation that the contestants will solve the tasks during their free time.
+Prior to the event, a free-to-enter Online Elimination Round will be held online on Codeforces.
+The Online Elimination Round will consist of at least ten (10) problems and will be open from February 17, 2023 at **8:00 pm** to February 27, 2023 at **8:00 pm** with the expectation that the contestants will solve the tasks during their free time.

 It is forbidden to use someone else's code and to communicate about the problems with anyone apart from your own team members.

-All programming languages supported by Codeforces is allowed for the Online Elimination Round.
+All programming languages supported by Codeforces are allowed for the Online Elimination Round.
 Note, however, that the languages available for the Online Final Round will be limited to C++, Java, and Python 3 (details seen below under "Contest Environment").

+Clarifications pertaining to the problems must be filed by the contestant using the clarification system made available in Codeforces.

-The team must use the same Codeforces team name and Codeforces account submitted to the Algolympics Team.
+The team must use the same Codeforces team name and Codeforces accounts submitted to the Algolympics Team.

 # Invitation to the Online Final Round